ivanmanfre/Housing-Market-Buenos-Aires/README.md

 # Housing-Market-Buenos-Aires

-Data scrap from ZonaProp, cleaning on SQL and Visualizations in Tableau.
+Data scraping from ZonaProp, cleaning/transformation on SQL and Visualizations in Tableau.